rise8-us/rise8-us/docs/practice-playbook.md

 Any work being done to correct unexpected behaviors or faults that are inconsistent with the desired coded intent.

 **NOTE**
 Security is a fundamental part of software development and as such can be characterized to fit in all three of the categories as needed.
-In high compliance environments where stories are created to address security controls from Compliance tool such as SD Elements the team may want a separate category to cover this work.
+However, you may to create your own category for security work this is common in high compliance environments.

 ### Standup
 A quick 10-15 min meeting typically held at the beginning of the day.
 Team members will give a **few** sentences on what the accomplished yesterday, planning to do today, and any blockers they may have.
 If greater detail is required coordinate a discussion with the relevant team members post standup.